Jensen's inequality: Proof 1 (finite form)

-We deduce the equality is true for n + 1, by induction it follows that the result is also true for all integer n greater than 2.
+We deduce the inequality is true for n + 1, by induction it follows that the result is also true for all integer n greater than 2.

 In order to obtain the general inequality from this finite form, one needs to use a density argument.
 The finite form can be rewritten as:

 where μn is a measure given by an arbitrary convex combination of Dirac deltas:

 Since convex functions are continuous, and since convex combinations of Dirac deltas are weakly dense in the set of probability measures (as could be easily verified), the general statement is obtained simply by a limiting procedure.

 Proof 2 (measure-theoretic form)

 Let $g$ be a real-valued $\mu$-integrable function on a probability space $\Omega$, and let $\varphi$ be a convex function on the real numbers.
-Since $\varphi$ is convex, at each real number $x$ we have a nonempty set of subderivatives, which may be thought of as lines touching the graph of $\varphi$ at $x$, but which are at or below the graph of $\varphi$ at all points (support lines of the graph).
+Since $\varphi$ is convex, at each real number $x$ we have a nonempty set of subderivatives, which may be thought of as lines touching the graph of $\varphi$ at $x$, but which are below the graph of $\varphi$ at all points (support lines of the graph).